Paloja2017/UFC-Report-in-Power-BI/README.md

 <br />

 ### UFC Events/Fights Details Drillthrough
 When you click with right button of mouse in prior page UFC Event/Details it gives you an option to drillthrough to detailed list of fights of that event.
-Also here when you hover with cursor you have additional info about who is winner, who is loser, winning technique, fight time format, weightclass,round time fight finish, position.
+Also here (In tooltip) when you hover with cursor you have additional info about who is winner, who is loser, winning technique, fight time format, weightclass,round time fight finish, position.
 ![](EventsDetails4.png)

 <br />

 ### UFC Events/Specific Fight Details Drillthrough
-When you click with right button of mouse in prior page UFC Events/Fights Details Drillthrough it gives you an option to drillthrough to specified fight of that event.
+When you land in UFC Events/Fights Details Drillthrough it gives you an option to drillthrough to specified fight of that event.
 Also here when you hover with cursor you have additional info about strike attemptes vs Strike made, Significant strike attempted vs significant strike made, strike target - head, body, leg and strikes position distance, clinch, ground.

 ![](EventsDetails5.png)